The Sustainability Implementation Infrastructure Layer

 POSITION WITHIN THE SUSTAINABILITY IMPLEMENTATION ARCHITECTURE STACK

-Together, these layers connect policy sustainability commitments, standards, certification systems, workforce readiness environments, and operator-level execution with implementation pathways into a coherent system.
+Together these layers connect policy commitments, standards, certification systems, workforce readiness, and operator-level execution into a coherent implementation system.

 4